DPhil in Molecular and Cellular Medicine

 NDORMS Student Committee

-Currently there are over 70 DPhil and MSc research students.
-There is an active student committee which organises monthly Thursday pub nights, a Christmas gathering with a band and a picnic in the park during the summer.
+Currently there are around 100 DPhil and MSc research students.
+There is an active student committee which organises regular social events, a Christmas gathering with a band and a picnic in the park during the summer.
 At least two students are represented at the department’s Graduate Studies Committee, the Athena SWAN Committee and the University's Graduate Joint Consultative Committee to express students' opinions, concerns and views.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.